 Hauteclocque, X “Zaharoff, Merchant of Death” The Living Age Vol. 342 (1932) p.
 204

 Engelbrecht, H. C. The Merchants of Death (1934)

 “Merchants of Death Who Profit When Men Go to War: Three Excellent Books on the World’s Armament Industry That Are Written With Fine Humanitarianism” The New York Times Book Review, April 29, 1934 p.
 3

-According to dictionary.com and wikipedia.com “Merchant of Death” originated with the book “Merchants of Death” published in 1934, but of course the that author got the term from the article about Zaharoff that was written two years earlier.
-It seems far more accurate to say that the term gained popularity after 1934.
+According to dictionary.com and wikipedia.com “Merchant of Death” originated with the book “Merchants of Death” published in 1934, but of course, that author got the term from the article about Zaharoff that the authors referenced in their book.